 Some women feel all soft and nesty through their pregnancies and some women want to jump on the hood of the car that cut them off, and plunge their fists through the windshield like the Terminator.
 I tried to find any pregnancy hormone legal defense but all I found was the PMS defense where a woman got off the hook for killing her boyfriend.
 So I’m sure you could mount a good case with “the rage” as a defense if you take out the guy who ate the last cookie at the weekly status meetings.
 Perhaps seek legal counsel before proceeding with this one though.

 Perhaps being pregnant signifies to some people that you were deemed nurturing and nice enough to be impregnated because strangers will find you more approachable and will, therefore, be friendlier to you.
 This also lays a nice foundation for crying, forgetfulness and batshit crazy rage because people assume that at you are good at your core so they’ll let a lot of stuff go.

 9/ You don’t have to suck it in.

 Ah, stretchy pants.
 Mmmmm, tacos.
 Go for it honey because no one is going to notice or care that you added to the bulge.
-Hopefully some old European women are helping you with this endeavour.
+Hopefully, some old European women are helping you with this endeavor.

 10/ People smile at you.